28 Feb 2020

 People have been taking live cultures for centuries, mostly in the form of fermented foods such as probiotic yoghurt.
 Yoghurt has long been used around the world as a health food and is a natural source of live cultures as well as providing protein, calcium and some B vitamins.
 Nowadays, we've come to understand that the friendly bacteria used to make yoghurt is good for our health, and this first led scientists to investigate the fascinating world of live cultures.

-The huge variety of yoghurts on offer, and often a lack of information about the specific species and strains of live cultures they contain, can make it difficult to compare to probiotics supplements in terms of their natural bacteria value.
-How we consume live cultures these days is much more varied, and we have many choices available to us in the form of supplements, yoghurts, and yoghurt drinks - but which is the best for our health?
+The huge variety of yoghurts on offer, and often a lack of information about the specific species and strains of live cultures they contain, can make it difficult to compare them to probiotics supplements in terms of their natural bacteria value.
+How we consume live cultures these days is much more varied, and we have many choices available to us in the form of supplements, yoghurts, yoghurt drinks, kefir and kombucha - but which is the best for our health?

 Natural bio-yoghurt has long been used around the world, and is a natural source of live cultures as well as providing protein, calcium and some B vitamins.
 Natural bio-yoghurts are a fantastic way to get live cultures into your diet, so we're big fans of these.
 On the other hand, where supplements may have the edge, is in providing some specifically researched strains of bacteria.